 Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

-As of Tuesday, 70% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
-Though slightly higher than the statewide figure of 66%, Santa Cruz has one of the lowest rates in the greater San Francisco Bay Area.
+As of Monday, 70.5% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
+Though slightly higher than the statewide figure of 66.6%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.

-The information below is accurate as of Tuesday, but availability and wait times can change quickly.
-Though not true in every instance, wait times are identical for those 12 and older regardless of whether initial shot(s) are being sought or a booster.
+The information below is accurate as of Monday, but availability and wait times can change quickly.

 In addition to those listed, additional options are available via MyTurn.ca.gov.